pdJeeves/Chiptune-Sample-Library/README.md

 	FMOD::Sound * CreateSound(FMOD::System * system, sfxr::Settings const& settings)
 	{
 		FMOD::Sound * sound = nullptr;

-		sfxr::Model model(settings);
-		sfxr::Data  data(model);
+		// the model is data used during sound generation that never changes, it can be used for multiple generators
+		// you're free to change the settings once you have the model sfxr::Model model(settings);
+		// the data is stuff that does change during sound generation, it can't be used among multiple instances
+		// it maintains a reference to the model, so the model can't be deleted until all the data is also. sfxr::Data  data(model);

 		std::vector<float> _samples;